jeremy-rutman/docker/README.md

 Example projects are included in the [projects](https://github.com/pelias/docker/tree/master/projects) directory.

 We recommend you start with the `portland-metro` example as a first-time user; once you have successfully completed a build you can use this as a base to create your own projects.
+This will take about 20Gb of disk space.

 ## Not suitable for large geographies